 -

-Cleaning: Since wax and dirt do not mix, the chain can be cleaned very quickly and easily with lukewarm water or a cloth after a muddy ride, for example.
+Cleaning: Since wax and dirt do not combine, the chain can be cleaned very quickly and easily with lukewarm water or a cloth after a muddy ride, for example.

 Disadvantages of chain wax in winter: